allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 Creating more complex reusable views is also possible.
 For example, our design system specifies something called the
 message: an element with a vertical line, an icon, and some texts and buttons.
-However, because this element is complex and its requirements may change over time, it's defined on the backend service as a widget - the element that developers can reuse across different screens.
+However, because this element is complex and its requirements may change over time, it’s defined on the backend service as a widget — the element that developers can reuse across different screens.

 // TODO obrazek metrum message i rozbicie na elementy MBoxowe

 If the requirements for the message widget change, we can easily change it on the backend side without the need to release the app.
-That's because it's not defined directly in the MBox libraries included in the mobile apps but specified on the backend using MBox components.
+That’s because it’s not defined directly in the MBox libraries included in the mobile apps but specified on the backend using MBox components.

 ### Unified tracking